 If you have cameras in the home, feel no shame about using them to look after your sitter.
 But let them know.
 Two of my sitters have told me they were never informed there were cameras at the home they were babysitting.
 And then had parents just suddenly talk to them through the cameras.
 Scary!
-The double advantage of mentioning it first is that you can offer assistance when they need it AND they know they are being watched, so they are more likely to give their all!
+The double advantage of mentioning it first is that you can offer assistance when they need it, AND they know they are being watched, so they are more likely to give their all!
 (And if you don’t want to spend the money on a fancy security system, there’s no harm in having a fake camera up.)

 Set your expectations and tip if they go above!

 Do not assume your sitters know the rules of your house.
 So be clear.
-(I have had more than one sitter leave the lights on in my nursery after putting my baby to bed because I just assumed they would know to turn it off and they did not.)
+(I have had more than one sitter leave the lights on in my nursery after putting my baby to bed because I just assumed they would know to turn it off, and they did not.)
 Go over everything and encourage them to text with any questions.
-Also, use this meeting to encourage them to be off their phone when they are playing with the kids.
-In this day and age, sitters don’t often consider that a parent wouldn’t want them on their phone the whole time.
+Also, use this meeting to encourage them to be off their phone when playing with the kids.
+In this day and age, sitters don’t often consider that parents wouldn’t want them on their phone the whole time.
 If you want them to pick up after kids are in bed or have your kids pick up, ask for that too.
 If they know what is expected, they will rise to it!
 Then give them a tip if you can tell they went above and beyond.

 Talk with them before they leave.